CommunistMountain/BalanceModFork/README_new.md

             <li>Drone Reactor Booster: Crew drone speed boost from +25% to +100%, and also gives +20% damage.
 Combat drones and defense drones shoot 20% faster.
 (TODO see if it can be applied to all drones, or just a subset.
 Reference slow's INS+ DRB)</li>
             <li>Explosive Replicator (component of Rock Plating): Effect chance from 50% to 20%.</li>
             <li>Fire Suppression (component of Mantis Pheromones): Fire extinguishing speed from 83% of Human to 50% of Human.</li>
-            <li>Slug Repair Gel: Breach repair speed from 75% of Human to 300% of Human.
-Now prevents Sensors from being disabled.
-Sensors and Doors behave as though they are always manned.
-(TODO experiment with :ClearStatus() )</li>
+            <li>Slug Repair Gel: Now prevents Sensors from being disabled by nebula or events (it will still be disabled by hacking).
+Sensors and Doors behave as though they are always manned.</li>
             <li>Zoltan Shield: causes -2% evasion per layer (general change for all supershields).</li>
         </ol>
         <li>These augments are now stackable.
 Most of their effects will not change when having multiple, it simply means they will not be immediately converted into 25 scrap when you get a duplicate.</li>